OpenAppsRecon/demo/OpenRecon/Readme.md

 6. Open the nparray-call.py file in your Python IDE and execute it.
 For instructions on how to execute, refer to the instructions provided at https://github.com/OpenAppsRecon/demo.

-7. Once you have a working Python code (modified recon_nparray.py), you can hand it over for integration.
+7. Once you have a working Python code (i.e., the modified recon_nparray.py), you can hand it over for integration.